Operation Christmas Child shoebox gifts allow partners in Africa to provide physical and spiritual aid to children and families.

 "They are nice people," she says.
 "They love me.
 That's why they sent me this box."

-National Collection Week, when you can drop off your gift-filled Operation Christmas Child shoeboxes at local collection centres, is Nov.
+National Collection Week, when you can drop off your gift-filled Operation Christmas Child shoeboxes at local drop-off locations, is Nov.
 18 to 24.
-To find your nearest collection centre, or for suggestions about what to put in shoeboxes, go to www.SamaritansPurse.ca/OCC.
-You’re also welcome to pack boxes by purchasing all of the items online at www.PackaBox.ca.
+To find your nearest drop-off location, or for suggestions about what to put in shoeboxes, go to www.SamaritansPurse.ca/OCC.
+You're also welcome to pack boxes by purchasing all of the items online at www.PackaBox.ca.

 Frank King is communications manager for Samaritan's Purse Canada.